Header Image

 Hyperactivity can also be observed in animals as an act of jumping during uncontrollable stress (with increased cortisol blood levels), whereby these acts of jumping also measurably serve to reduce stress (reduction of stress levels).1011

-In adults, hyperactivity is most noticeable as constantly repetitive micro-movements: foot tapping, finger tapping, etc. These constantly repeated movements have a certain similarity to stereotypies or tics, which also have a stress-relieving effect as skipping actions.1211
+In adults, hyperactivity is primarily noticeable as constantly repetitive micro-movements: foot tapping, finger tapping, etc. These constantly repeated movements have a certain similarity to stereotypies or tics, which also have a stress-relieving effect as skipping actions.1211

 4.1.1.
 Fine motor problems as a consequence of stress